 The parties had achieved common ground on all other points except for the asbestos issue.
 This disagreement threatened to slow down the process and put Dr. Y back at square one with his property search.
-However, PRG was unwilling to risk the safety and financial well being of its client until the landlord could provide confirmation of safety or coverage should an asbestos related issue arise in the office.
+However, PRG was unwilling to risk the safety and financial well-being of its client until the landlord could provide confirmation of safety or coverage should an asbestos-related issue arise in the office.

 With quite a few restrictions to start off, PRG focused the demographics research on the ages of women in geographic areas.
 Those results were layered over a map of the areas of town where Dr. Y wanted to run his practice.
 From this data, PRG discovered three locations that met his criteria.
-PRG then walked through each space with Dr. Y, which resulted in him selecting a second generation medical office space where he could launch his Plastics Practice.
+PRG then walked through each space with Dr. Y, which resulted in him selecting a second-generation medical office space where he could launch his Plastics Practice.

 The landlord ultimately produced a very large binder with an asbestos report.
 The comprehensive document found no asbestos in Dr. Y’s unit.
-PRG handed the report to the contractor to confirm the accuracy of the finding.
+PRG handed the report to the contractor to confirm the accuracy of the findings.

 With PRG confident in the safety of the space, Dr. Y signed the lease.
 He updated the office and moved his practice into the luxury Houston area for his plastics practice.
-Today, his business is flourishing and collecting five star reviews.
+Today, his business is flourishing and collecting five-star reviews.

-Instead of relying on external, surface level demographics, PRG’s reports went much deeper and pinpointed exact intersections for Dr. Y to consider.
+Instead of relying on external, surface-level demographics, PRG’s reports went much deeper and pinpointed exact intersections for Dr. Y to consider.